 Parents around the globe are using pediatric OTC medications to relieve their children’s pain, cold and allergy symptoms, and to reduce fevers.
 When parents give these medications to their infants and children, they expect the products to be free from harmful industrial chemicals.

-At Clean Label Project® , rather than accepting safety as a given, our analysis is based on data and scientific evidence to uncover the actual substances consumers are ingesting, focusing on promoting and safeguarding transparency.
+At Clean Label Project®, rather than accepting safety as a given, our analysis is based on data and scientific evidence to uncover the actual substances consumers are ingesting, focusing on promoting and safeguarding transparency.

+Clean Label Project® purchased and rigorously tested 40 of the top-selling pediatric OTCs, sourced from Nielsen and Amazon’s best-seller lists, and supplemented with top-selling products from the natural and organic marketplace.
 The scope of testing assessed multiple panels of industrial and environmental contaminants.
 Collaborating with Ellipse Analytics, an ISO 17025-accredited analytical chemistry lab, Clean Label Project® amassed 4,880 data points from those 40 products, representing 32 brands, to benchmark the findings.

 Pediatric OTCs evaluated by Clean Label Project® showed detectable levels of DBP (di-n-butyl phthalate), and DEHP (di(2-ethylhexyl) phthalate).